Visiting Iceland in February | The Ultimate Guide

 Godafoss in winter, wrapped in snow.
 One of the best things to do in Iceland in February.

 The average temperature in February in the capital, Reykjavik, is 33.8 F (1 C).
-It's also one of the country's wetter months, with an average of 3.3 inches (83 millimeters) of precipitation.
+It is also one of the wetter months, with an average of 3.3 inches (83 millimeters) of precipitation.

-February weather in Iceland is notorious for its unpredictable turns, and you'll probably get caught in snow, wind, and rain during your stay — possibly even all on the same day!
+February weather in Iceland is notorious for unpredictable turns, and you might get snow, wind, and rain during your stay, possibly all on the same day.

-The long nights are cold and dark, though the hours of light will continue to increase during your trip by nine minutes every day.
+The long nights are cold and dark, though the hours of light increase by about nine minutes every day.
 Snow, once settled, brings light to the darkness.
 On clear, cold nights, the northern lights are most visible, so bundle up and turn your eyes toward the sky.

 What To Wear in February in Iceland